 STEaPP welcomes expressions of interest covering any areas related to our current research (listed below).

 Those who wish to apply for STEaPP’s 2018 institutional EPSRC PhD Studentship should focus on "Science in Global Governance and International Cooperation", (see website for more information).

 STEaPP research focuses on the intersection of a set of societal challenges and a series of cross-cutting practices:

 Find out more about STEaPP research topics.

-STEaPP will also be co-leading a PhD pathway entitled Social and Policy Studies of Energy and the Environment as part of the UCL Bloomsbury East London (UBEL) doctoral training programme with the UCL Energy Institute.
-There is a fully-funded ESRC studentship available.
+STEaPP is also co-leading a PhD pathway entitled Social and Policy Studies of Energy and the Environment as part of the UCL Bloomsbury East London (UBEL) doctoral training programme with the UCL Energy Institute.
+There are fully-funded ESRC studentships across the ESRC DTP.
 The pathway aims to contribute to building a better social science informed evidence base for energy and environment policies, through training applied social scientists.
 For more details visit the website.

 Interested applicants are advised to make initial informal enquiries via email to Prof Arthur Petersen, Director of Doctoral Studies ([email protected]).